 Colleges and universities that utilize Enough is Enough Providers receive high-quality service at no cost to them.
-Each EIE Provider operates as an anti-violence consultant for their campus partners, requiring that they have excellent skills in understanding complex federal and state laws and regulations, delivering nuanced workshops, data collection and analysis, and developing student leaders.
+Each EIE Provider operates as an anti-violence consultant for their campus partners.
+This role requires them to be fluent in applicable federal and state laws and regulations, able to deliver nuanced workshops, skilled in data collection and analysis, and adept at developing student leaders.
 They are positioned as liaisons between schools and their EiE programs,: fielding questions from faculty and staff, and often running peer support groups and volunteer groups simultaneously.